seananderson/portfolio-review/ms.md

 # Abstract

-aaPortfolio terminology has been increasingly used in conservation biology since the late 1990s; however, there lacks a unified consideration of its strengths and weaknesses across its many applications.
+Portfolio terminology has been increasingly used in conservation biology since the late 1990s; however, there lacks a unified consideration of its strengths and weaknesses across its many applications.
 Here, we review three contrasting applications of ecological portfolio theory.
 We show how ecological portfolios have been used as *metaphors* to communicate the benefit of biological diversity, as *metrics* to compare the benefits of diversification across systems and through time, and as *management tools* to make robust conservation decisions in the face of environmental uncertainty.
 We illustrate how ecological portfolios can unite a wide variety of existing ecological theories — theories that explain portfolio structure, causes of diversification and portfolio dynamics, and the risk-reduction consequences of biological diversity.
 However, there are many possible issues with applying portfolio theory to conservation biology.
 First, we illustrate how the way we invest in ecological portfolios (e.g. a metapopulation) can fundamentally differ from